Aditi27garg/Recruitment_Funnel_Dashboard/README.md

 **Page 3 — Hiring Efficiency & Recruiter Performance**
 Recruiter A closes 1 in 2.
 Recruiter C closes 3 in 5.
-That 13-point gap isn't about effort or attitude — it shows up consistently in the numbers.
+That 13-point gap isn't about effort or attitude, it shows up consistently in the numbers.
 220 hires took more than 45 days.
 Then notice period adds another 41 on top.
 Total time from application to joining is roughly